 #2 Magento 2 Disadvantage: Price Aspect

 Our talk about Magento 2 pros and cons won’t be complete without mentioning the cost of Magento migration.
-Being complex, the platform works best when treated by professional developers with multi-year experience and solid expertise.
-Thus, you’ll need to hire a developer or an entire development team for making your Magento website great and powerful.
-It certainly means an additional item of expenditure for your budget.
+Since Magento is a complicated e-commerce platform, it works best when treated by professional developers with multi-year experience and solid expertise.
+Thus, you’ll need to hire a developer or an entire development team for making your Magento website great and powerful, which means an additional item of expenditure for your budget.

 #3 Magento 2 Disadvantage: Website Customization Requires Technical Expertise

-The default Magento configuration is intuitive.
-However, when it comes to a custom Magento configuration creation, things are getting more complicated.
+The default Magento configuration is intuitive, however, when it comes to a custom Magento configuration creation, things are getting more complicated.
 Despite being specially designed for deep and sophisticated customization, Magento requires much effort for doing this well because of its structure – it has plenty of directories with many levels of nesting.
-This fact makes the customization process a bit hard for users with the poor technical background.
-But this won’t be a challenge for the experts.
+This fact makes the customization process a bit hard for the users with the poor technical background, however, this won’t be a challenge for the experts.

 #4 Magento 2 Disadvantage: Risk of Data Loss

 This one aspect scares equally both entrepreneurs and developers.
 The matter is that the migration process includes essential data migration, such as product descriptions, prices, customers, order information.
 The most common problem faced during the migration process is a loss of data: partial or total.
-However, professional developers can successfully prevent this issue.
+However, this issue can be successfully prevented by professional developers engagement.

 In this article, we’ve discovered the main pros and cons of Magento 2.
 As you can see, pros seriously prevail over cons, making Magento 2 e-commerce platform a really good choice to migrate on.